What is Programmatic Advertising: The Comprehensive Guide

 The programmatic ad buying process has never been easier: you set up geos, audiences, time of the day to narrow down their targeting options and run a personalized ad campaign.
 Brand advertisers & agencies can also benefit from automated media planning through a DSP dashboard, where they identify a floor CPM of each source and estimated impressions they can get from it.
 Based on this info, you can set the right CPM to win those impressions.

 Programmatic ad buying skyrockets advertiser's chances to get quality traffic at a fair price, without the need to pay a huge cut to the intermediaries.

-Components of Programmatic Advertising
+Key Elements of Programmatic Advertising Ecosystem:

 - Ad Networks are companies that resell traffic from publishers to advertisers.

 - Ad Verification Providers are platforms that ensure the quality of traffic and targeting.
-These third-party vendors also check whether the ads are placed appropriately on the publishers websites.
+These third-party vendors also check whether the ads are placed appropriately on the publishers' websites.

-How Programmatic Advertising Works
+How Does Programmatic Advertising Work?

-Programmatic vs RTB: What is the Difference?
+Programmatic vs. RTB: What is the Difference?